 Since January 2011, there has been political instability and civil disobedience, termed the Arab Spring, in numerous Middle East and North African countries, including Bahrain, Libya, Egypt, Iran, Tunisia, Yemen and Syria.
-The Arab Spring has ousted long-standing leadership of in several the aforementioned countries and created turbulent political situations in others.
+The Arab Spring has ousted long-standing leadership in several aforementioned countries and created turbulent political situations in others.
 As Israel is situated in the center of this region, it closely monitors these events, aiming to protect its economic, political and security interests.
-The delicate relations between Israel and its neighbors have become even more fragile with the change in regimes.
-There can be no assurance that such instability in the region will not escalate in the future, that such instability will not spread to additional countries in the region, that governments in the region will be successful in maintaining domestic order and stability, or that Israel's economic or political situation will not thereby be
+The delicate relations between Israel and its neighbors have become even more fragile with the change in regimes and the ongoing political instability.
+There can be no assurance that such instability in the region will not escalate in the future, that such instability will not spread to additional countries in the region, that governments in the region will be successful in maintaining domestic order and stability, or that Israel's economic or political situation will not thereby be affected.